Zendesk automations vs triggers: A 2026 guide to lifecycle events

 A smarter alternative to rule-based workflows

-How eesel AI improves on native Zendesk tools
+How eesel AI enhances native Zendesk tools

 -